Chauvet-Pro/OVATIONE2FC/README.md

 [V1.3.1 - Ovation E-2 FC](https://github.com/Chauvet-Pro/OVATIONE2FC/blob/dc0657b88ee638a5fcbe1db2875c935c5136c4dd/firmware/V1.3.1.zip)
 - Production software that bypassed the USB bug from V1.3.0.2
-- ***NOTE: Fixtures with V1.3.0.2 can update to this version via regular USB software update process***
+- ***NOTE: Fixtures with V1.3.0.2 can update to this version via regular USB software update process.
+Fixtures with V1.230801 or earlier must be updated to V1.3.0.2 first before upgrading to this software version.***

 [V1.3.0.2 - Ovation E-2 FC](https://github.com/Chauvet-Pro/OVATIONE2FC/blob/ec65dc5d73187f394da54d2d443a30821cb7ead2/firmware/V1.3.0.2.zip)
 - Fixed a bug that causes issues when updating the software from V1.230801 or V1.221006 to the latest version